vressegu/pyReDA/README.md

 ## Usage

 The CLI version of pyRedLUM allows to generate fast and easy plots through the use of the `redlum-plot.py` script.
-To do so, first go to the directory containing the result you want to plot (folder starting with "Reduced_coeff" ITHACAoutput) and then type .
+To do so, first go to the directory containing the result you want to plot (folder starting with "Reduced_coeff" ITHACAoutput) and then type:

 ```bash
 redlum-plot.py [--name / -n, --verbose / -v]